JohnSpJun/scGSEA/README.md

 ### Multi-Threading
 7. `n_cpu`
-    The number of CPUs to utilize for parallel computing. scGSEA package parallelizes the computation of enrichment scores through dividing the computation into `n_thread` number of subprocesses.
+    The number of CPUs to utilize for parallel computing. scGSEA package parallelizes the computation of enrichment scores through dividing the computation into `n_cpu` number of subprocesses.
 The default value for this parameter is **3**.

 ## Output Files
 <!-- list and describe any files output by the module -->